-- ❖ All work leading to a Certificate must be completed within three years. - ❖ All work leading to the DBS, AABS or MA(BS) degree must be completed within six years. - ❖ All work leading to the MDiv degree must be completed within eight years. - ❖ All work leading to the ThM degree must be completed within three years, non-inclusive of MDiv work. - ❖ All work leading to the BABS, ThM, DMin degree must be completed within ten years.
+- ❖ All work leading to a Certificate must be completed within three years. - All work leading to the DBS, AABS or MA(BS) degree must be completed within six years. - ❖ All work leading to the MM degree must be completed within five years. - ❖ All work leading to the MDiv degree must be completed within eight years. - ❖ All work leading to the ThM degree must be completed within three years, non-inclusive of MDiv work. - ❖ All work leading to the BABS, ThM, DMin degree must be completed within ten years.

 Periods when students have petitioned and received a 'Leave of Absence' will not count toward the limit.
-Extension of any of these limits requires a recommendation from the student's academic advisor and approval from the Academic Dean, in consultation with Student Services, as appropriate.
+Extension of any of these limits requires a recommendation from the student's Academic Advisor and approval from the Academic Dean, in consultation with Student Services, as appropriate.